Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Motion Planning

-The convex polygon generation starts from the sorted seed points e.g.,in Fig. \ref{fig:seeding} from points $1-5$, but points 4 and 5 are in already generated polygons and are discarded from the seed point list.
-The convex polygon generation method using only random seed point \cite{2015_Deits,2017_AlonsoMora} would not always be able to define the narrow region in $W_{free}$.
-Our proposed targeted seeding technique utilizes Algo.\ref{algo:seeding} to define the narrow region by convex polygons with a guarantee.
+The convex polygon generation starts from the sorted seed points e.g., in Fig. \ref{fig:seeding} from points $1-5$, but points 4 and 5 are in already generated polygons and are discarded from the seed point list.
+The convex polygon generation method using only random seed point \cite{2015_Deits,2017_AlonsoMora} could not certainly define the narrow region in $W_{free}$.
+Our proposed targeted seeding technique in Algo.\ref{algo:seeding} defines the narrow region by convex polygons with a guarantee.
 It improves the chances of finding a path through narrow regions, like doors and corridors.